PeterCamilleri/CX16/vm/sweet_16.md

 easier to use.
 This file must be included after "sweet_16.i65" or "sweet_16.a65" are included.

-3. If linking to a Sweet-16 object file, it must have been assembled with the symbol "sw16_sim_support" defined.
+3. If linking to a Sweet-16 object file, it must also have been assembled with the symbol "sw16_sim_support" defined.
 This also applies if the object file is part of a library.